ohler55/agoo/README.md

 gem install agoo
 ```

-## Using Agoo as a server for rails
+## Using Agoo as a server for Rails

 As agoo supports rack compatible apps you can use it for rails applications: